CapCut

 History

-CapCut was first released in China in 2019, initially available for iPhone and Android.[1][2]
-In 2020, it was rebranded from ViaMaker to CapCut for international audiences and became available globally.[3]
+The app was first released in China in 2019 and was initially available for iPhone and Android.[1][2]
+In 2020, it was rebranded in English from ViaMaker to CapCut and became available globally.[3]
 It later expanded to include web and desktop versions for Mac and Windows.[2]

-By 2022, CapCut reached 200 million active users.[4]
-According to The Wall Street Journal, in March 2023, it was the second-most downloaded app in the U.S., behind Chinese discount retailer Temu.[5][6]
-In January 2025, CapCut surpassed 1 billion downloads on the Google Play Store.[7]
+In 2022, CapCut reached 200 million active users.[4]
+According to The Wall Street Journal, in March 2023, it was the second-most downloaded app in the U.S., behind that of Chinese discount retailer Temu.[5][6]
+In January 2025, CapCut had over 1 billion downloads on the Google Play Store.[7]

 On February 1, 2021, CapCut Pro for Windows was launched.[8]
-On November 27, 2021, CapCut Pro for Mac was launched.
-In July 2025, CapCut Pro became available for HarmonyOS tablets running HarmonyOS NEXT.[9][10]
+On November 27, the Pro version for Mac was launched.
+In July 2025, CapCut Pro for HarmonyOS was available on HarmonyOS NEXT tablets.[9][10]

-In July 2024, CapCut was reported by the South China Morning Post to be a generative AI (GenAI) application, leading global AI app downloads with approximately 38.42 million downloads and 323 million monthly active users.[11]
+In July 2024, CapCut was reported by the South China Morning Post to be a generative AI (GenAI) application that led global AI app downloads, with approximately 38.42 million downloads and 323 million monthly active users.[11]

 Features